 The camp has 5 sites, each with a picnic table, bear box, and tent pad.
 It also has a picnic area with four picnic tables and two bear boxes but no tent pad.
 There’s an outhouse.
 The camp has no water, and fires aren’t allowed.
 It’s about a ten-minute walk from the parking lot to the camp.

-It’s completely free to stay here.
+It used to be free to stay here, but you now have to pay.
 Reservations are accepted up to 30 days ahead of time.
 There are no online reservations; you have to call the park to reserve.
 Although the sites are numbered, you can’t reserve a specific site.
 On the day of your reservation you have to pick up an overnight parking pass and camping permit at the rather out-of-the-way Marin Headlands visitor center, which is in the chapel near Rodeo Lagoon.

 © 2019, 2020 David Baselt